Neo-Ngu-hanh-Son/NeoNHS-FE-Mobile/README.md

 # NeoNHS-FE
-The front end repository of NeoNHS
+The front end repository of NeoNHS Mobile app using React Native